Sakshee5/swarm-builder/README.md

 ## Inspiration - A Swarm to build Swarms !!

 Building out an idea often takes considerable time, even to just get the basic structure right.
-With `swarm_builder`, you can quickly prototype various ideas, gaining an immediate sense of their feasibility.
-This approach allows you to test around 10 ideas in the time it would typically take to prototype one.
-While you might still need to add a few tweaks and some custom code to make your swarm fully functional, we believe having a foundational structure ready within minutes is incredibly helpful.
+With `swarm_builder`, you can quickly prototype various ideas, gaining an immediate sense of their feasibility. **This approach allows you to test around 10 ideas in the time it would typically take to prototype one.** While you might still need to add a few tweaks and some custom code to make your swarm fully functional, we believe having a foundational structure ready within minutes is incredibly helpful.
 This tool offers a starting point that enables rapid iteration and testing, letting you focus more on refining the swarm’s specific functionality than on setting up the initial framework.
+And even if you’re not looking to build a system of agents, `swarm_builder` still provides a structured framework and boilerplate code for brainstorming and fleshing out your ideas.
+You can experiment with different concepts and functionalities, all with minimal setup, allowing for rapid iteration and refinement.

 ## Pitch